Kurokokun21/web_scrapers/README.md

 Scrapes Periodic Labour Force Survey (PLFS) reports and datasets from the MOSPI website, including all available PDF reports.

 ### `WPI_scraper.py`
-Automates the download of Wholesale Price Index (WPI) datasets and reports from MOSPI or related government sources.
+Automates the download of Wholesale Price Index (WPI) datasets and reports from MOSPI or related government sources.It also automates downloading of latest Core Infrastructure data.

 ### `commerce_gov.py`
 Scrapes trade and commerce data, such as export/import reports, from the official commerce ministry portal or related sources.